redsanket/spark/external/hue/guide/ui/index.rst

 The **Oozie Editor** has three tabs for creating, importing, scheduling, exporting, copying, deleting, and submitting Oozie Workflow, Coordinator, and Bundle jobs.

+From the **Oozie Editor**, you can do the following:

+- view available workflows, coordinators with worklows and frequencies, and bundles with coordinators and kickoff .
+- create, import, export, schedule and submit workflows, coordinators, and bundles.
+- delete, copy, and restore workflows, coordinators, and bundles

+.. note:: Workflows, coordinators, and bundles can only be viewed, submitted, and modified by their owner.
+          The **Workflow Export** function does not work right now.

 Workflows
 #########